FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 This will add your default private key to the SSH agent.

-**NOTE:** If you are on a Mac, you don't need to run this command.
-OSX will automatically prompt for your private key passphrase and add this key to your SSH agent.
+**NOTE:** If you are on a Mac, you don't need to run this command. macOS will automatically prompt for your private key passphrase and add this key to your SSH agent.

 You need to enable your SSH agent when you SSH to a server.
-To do this, you will use the -A option like this:
+To do this, you will use the `-A` option like this:

 ```bash
 $ ssh -A -i server_rsa your-username@173.255.241.203
 ```

-You can also add an alias for the SSH command to automatically add the -A option in your shell's configuration file.
+You can also add an alias for the SSH command to automatically add the `-A` option in your shell's configuration file.

-### 3.7.
+### 3.9.
 Locking the Root Account {#locking-root-account}

 <div class="card float-md-right callout ml-md-3 mb-3">
 <div class="card-header bg-info text-white">GUIDELINE</div>